chrisdiana/chrisdiana.github.io/src/posts/2016-01-20-getting-started-with-react-js.md

 title: Getting Started with React.js - Concepts and Creating Your First App
 excerpt: React.js is all the rage these days...and there's good reason.
 Here's a quick tutorial to get you up and running with this great JS framework.
 comments: true
-tags: [javascript, react.js, virtual dom, jsx, flux]
+tags: [javascript, react.js, virtual dom, jsx, flux, redux]
 ---

-React.js is all the rage these days...and there's good reason.
-Here's a quick tutorial to get you up and running with this great JS framework.

----

 ## What is React.js?

-React.js is a Javascript library used for creating User Interfaces released by the creators of Facebook.
+React.js is a JavaScript library used for creating User Interfaces released by the creators of Facebook.
-React was built to solve one huge problem that anyone who has used Javascript extensively has come across at one point or another:
+React was built to solve one huge problem that anyone who has ever used JavaScript extensively has come across at one point or another:

 >Building applications with data that changes over time